adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 Enter the main hospital and go straight to the bank of elevators.
 Take the elevators to the 6th floor.
 The 6 outpatient clinic (6OPC) is right off the elevators.

-Tuesday-Friday mornings on the South campus (Thursday is the best day for people with Adipose Tissue Disorders):
+Tuesday-Friday mornings on the South campus (Thursday is the best day for people with Adipose Tissue Disorders) although this is changing to give me some time to do research:

 3950 South Country Club Road, Tucson, AZ, 85714